 Are your patients truly ‘Slope-Ready’?
 A data-driven approach to ski prep

-Are your patients truly ‘Slope-Ready’?
-A data-driven approach to ski prep Jay Dicharry, MPT, SCS.
-Physical Therapy Faculty @ Oregon State University The ski & snowboard season is officially here.
+The ski & snowboard season is officially here.
 For many of your patients, this means swapping office chairs for steep slopes, often after months of minimal lateral movement.
-You are likely fielding requests […]
+You are likely fielding requests for “ready-to-ski” advice or treating the first wave of early-season knee tweaks.
+We know skiing and snowboarding demand a unique blend of […]

 Jumping benchmarks for Elite European Ultimate Athletes: Results

-Jumping benchmarks for Elite European Ultimate Athletes: Results By Matthias Gombeer Ultimate Frisbee is a high-intensity, non-contact team sport that fuses aspects of basketball, soccer, and American football.
+Ultimate Frisbee is a high-intensity, non-contact team sport that fuses aspects of basketball, soccer, and American football.
 Known for explosive sprints, rapid directional changes, and gravity-defying layouts, it demands exceptional athleticism.
 Among these traits, vertical jumping ability stands out as a critical asset.
-Whether […]
+Whether you’re skying for a huck or timing a block at full […]

 Over 50 PHNX athletes showed up in force at the City Triathlon in Leuven!